English as a Second or Additional Language (Policy)

 Published by Cambridge Michigan Language Assessments

 Score reports of these tests must be sent from the test provider itself.
-It is the responsibility of the student applicant to contact the test provider to send a score report to LMC directly.
+The student applicant is responsible for contacting the test provider to send a score report to the College directly.
 Digital or photocopied copies of score reports sent by the applicant will not be accepted.

 Minimum Cut Scores for Standardized Language Proficiency Tests

-Given the academic rigor and expectations of first-year classes at Lake Michigan College, degree-seeking ELLs will need to demonstrate a minimum language proficiency level of B2 on the CEFR (Common European Framework of Reference for Languages) scale2 in order to study at LMC without formal language support (e.g., EAP courses and/or co-requisites).
+Given the academic rigor and expectations of first-year classes at the College, degree-seeking ELLs will need to demonstrate a minimum language proficiency level of B2 on the CEFR (Common European Framework of Reference for Languages) scale2 in order to study at the College without formal language support (e.g., EAP courses and/or co-requisites).
 All three academic language proficiency tests listed above are either linked or aligned to the CEFR, and the minimum cut scores suggested by the College reflect a minimum B2 level overall proficiency (as researched and published by Educational Testing Service3).

 Exemptions from standardized EAP language proficiency testing

-If an ELL has (a) attended a US high school for four years and graduated from a US high school, or (b) satisfactorily completed one full academic year at a college or university in the U.S. as a full-time student without taking any ESL classes, or (c) earned an accredited bachelor’s, master’s, or doctoral degree in the U.S., or is (d) from a country where English is one of the official languages (e.g., Canada, Australia, Malta, Malawi, etc.), they might be exempt from taking a standardized test to demonstrate EAP language proficiency prior to or while applying to LMC.
+If an ELL has (a) attended a US high school for four years and graduated from a US high school, or (b) satisfactorily completed one full academic year at a college or university in the US as a full-time student without taking any ESL classes, or (c) earned an accredited bachelor’s, master’s, or doctoral degree in the US, or is (d) from a country where English is one of the official languages (e.g., Canada, Australia, Malta, Malawi, etc.), they might be exempt from taking a standardized test to demonstrate EAP language proficiency prior to or while applying to the College.

 Non-degree-seeking ELLs

-Depending on language needs and educational goals, ELLs not looking to enroll in a degree program at LMC may not need demonstrate EAP language proficiency in order to enroll for a course.
-Non-immigrant and residential ELL applicants looking to take English language-only courses offered by the College, such as the EAP academic bridge courses and/or community education ESL courses, will need to take English language proficiency assessments as specified by the ESL Program Specialist, to determine enrollment eligibility and class level placement within the language-only courses.
-See ESL Handbook for more information.
+Depending on language needs and educational goals, ELLs not looking to enroll in a degree program may not need to demonstrate EAP language proficiency to enroll for a course.
+Non-immigrant and residential ELL applicants looking to take English language-only courses offered by the College, such as the EAP academic bridge courses, will need to take English language proficiency assessments as specified by the Dean of Arts & Sciences, to determine enrollment eligibility and class level placement within the language-only courses.
+Extended Education (Community) ESL courses do not require an English language proficiency assessment but is recommended for accurate placement and diagnostic purposes.

-Non-immigrant or residential ELLs who want to audit an academic course for no credit will need to demonstrate the ability to meet E, M, and R pre-requisites specific to the course.
-See the Registration Policy for more information.
+Non-immigrant or residential ELLs who want to audit an academic course for no credit will need to complete an English language proficiency assessment and demonstrate the ability to meet pre-requisites specific to the course.
+See the Registration policy for more information.

 It is rare that a language learner demonstrates a consistent CEFR level of proficiency for all the subskills (e.g., speaking, listening, writing, and reading) tested within these exams.
 It is common for learners to have a jagged profile, meaning that the learner demonstrates a higher level of proficiency in receptive skills (listening and reading) in comparison to productive skills (speaking and writing).
 For this reason, an applicant’s subskill scores on these standardized tests will be considered by the College when evaluating a student’s score report (see the Guide to Testing, Placement and Mobility for Transitional Studies and Mathematics Courses document).

-If an applicant required to take standardized EAP language proficiency testing earns the minimum overall cut score but does not meet a minimum cut score for one of the subskills within the test, then Multiple Measures may be implemented to make an admissions decision.
-These multiple measures could include, but are not limited to, having an oral interview with the ESL Program Specialist, submitting SAT verbal scores (if taken by the applicant), obtaining another writing sample from the applicant, or some other additional language production measure deemed appropriate by the ESL Program Specialist.
+If an applicant required to take standardized EAP language proficiency testing earns the minimum overall cut score but does not meet a minimum cut score for one of the subskills within the test, then multiple measures may be implemented to make an admissions decision.
+These multiple measures could include, but are not limited to, having an oral interview with the Dean of Arts & Sciences, submitting SAT verbal scores (if taken by the applicant), obtaining another writing sample from the applicant, or some other additional language production measure deemed appropriate by the ESL Faculty in consultation with the Dean of Arts & Sciences.

 References: